bimeo05/bimeo05/README.md

-## Hi there 👋

-## 👋 Hi, I'm Aatos Pham
+## 👋 Moi, I'm Aatos Pham currently at 🇫🇮
 - 🎓 BSc.
 International Biz & MSc.
-Business Analytics
+Biz Analytics @ Aalto University
 - 💻 Python, PowerBI, Tableau, SQL, ML
+- 🌱 I’m currently learning more about Data Science
+- 😄 My interests: Startup 🔭, Sauna, Game, Gymnastic
 - 📫 Reach me at: thuanduc911@gmail.com
+- made by 🇻🇳 with love
 <!--
 **bimeo05/bimeo05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.